Orientalium Ecclesiarum: Eastern Rite Patriarchs

+The discipline of the Sacraments

 The discipline of the Sacraments (§12-18) is concerned with the regulation of the sacraments.
 An important issue is the right of priests of one rite to administer sacraments to faithful of another rite.
 It also recommends that the diaconate be restored as a permanent ministry.

+Divine Worship

 Divine Worship (§19-23) deals with the regulation of such liturgical matters as feast days (including Easter), the Divine Office and the languages to be used in the liturgy.